kora-projects/kora-docs/mkdocs/docs/en/documentation/http-server.md

 - Specific controller methods
 - Entire controller
 - All controllers at once: register the interceptor component with the `@Tag(HttpServerModule.class)` tag; there can be several global interceptors

+**Execution order:**

+Interceptors declared with `@InterceptWith` run in the order they are declared (top to bottom): controller-level interceptors wrap method-level ones, and within the same target the order follows the annotation order.
+Each interceptor may modify the request before `chain.process(...)`, short-circuit by returning a response without calling the chain, or handle the result/exception afterwards.

+Global interceptors registered with `@Tag(HttpServerModule.class)` have **no guaranteed order between each other**.
+If a strict order across global concerns is required (for example authorization must run before error mapping), do not register several global interceptors — implement a **single** global interceptor that invokes the concerns in the required order internally.

 ===! ":fontawesome-brands-java: `Java`"